SimonePuel/PoissonRatio-Joint-Inversions/FEniCS-hIPPYlib_installation.md

 [FEniCS](https://fenicsproject.org/download/)-2019.1.0 can be installed on Anaconda by following the instructions on the fenicsproject website (https://fenicsproject.org/download/).
 To install FEniCS via Anaconda run following command on the terminal:

-``conda create -n fenics-2019.1 -c conda-forge fenics numpy matplotlib scipy jupyter``
+``conda create -n fenics-2019.1 -c conda-forge fenics numpy matplotlib scipy jupyter pandas cmcrameri``

 which will create an environment called fenics-2019.1, containing fenics, numpy, matplotlib, scipy, and jupyter.